Keeping chickens is a

 - The prices quoted

-are what you pay and option 2 is flat pack self-assembly unit
+are what you pay and option 2 built shed and flat pack self-assembly run (Simple Instructions).

 - Delivery nominally